 Our Norfolk product liability attorneys believe Bard and Cook did not adequately warn doctors about the potential risks, putting people with already-shaky health at further risk of danger.

 There’s more than just bad side effects, though.
 The manufacturing process and even the approval process may have been tampered with.
 In 2014, the FDA issued a warning to the CEO of C.R.
 Bard, Inc., stating that it found violations in the company’s facilities, including misbranding, quality system, and medical device reporting violations.

 There were also unethical practices discovered during the FDA approval process.
 One physician reported that the device was defective, but Bard never submitted the evaluation to the FDA.
 It is also reported that a company executive also forged the signature of a regulatory specialist—who refused to sign an approval based on findings of poor design—on an FDA application.

 There is clear evidence that C.R.
 Bard and Cook Medical tried to rush a product to market and hide any proof that the device was dangerous.
 If you have received an IVC filter and are experiencing negative symptoms, or have been told that you can never have it removed, you may be eligible for compensation.

-Kalfus & Nachman is ready to help you.
-If you live in Virginia, call us at 800-361-0430 or use our contact form.
+Kalfus & Nachman PC is ready to help you.
+Call our Norfolk product liability lawyers today at (855) 880-8163.
 Don’t let the drug companies get away with damaging your health.